luxiaoatchemsysu/luxiaoatchemsysu.github.io/_pages/joinus.md

 sitemap: false
 permalink: /joinus/
 ---
-**We are  looking for passionate Postdocs, Master students, and Undergrate students to join our team**
+**We are  looking for passionate Research Fellow, Postdocs, Master students, and Undergrate students to join our team**

 Please contact xiaolu@g.harvard.edu if you have interests in any position in the group.